 Colic is the most prevalent cause of death in horses, followed by old age, accidents and laminitis.
 (Adeyefa , 1990).

 Horses are unique in their digestive processes to other species and understanding their needs may help owners adjust feeding practices to help prevent colic.
-Horses continuously produce stomach acid, the design purpose is to be able to graze constantly.
+Horses continuously produce stomach acid; the design purpose is to be able to graze constantly.
 The saliva produced when chewing neutralizes the stomach acid.
 Horses fed one to three feeds a day, without access to quality ad lib quality hay, are at a higher risk of colic and stomach ulcers.
-Early signs of poor gut health may be mucous matter present in fecal matter.
+Early signs of poor gut health may be mucous matter present in faecal matter.

 Common factors that may increase the risk of colic

-Fermentation of grain based hard feeds can easily result in a decrease in cecal and colonic pH when lactic acid is produced.
+Fermentation of grain based hard feeds can easily result in a decrease in caecum and colonic pH when lactic acid is produced.
 This decrease in gut pH causes a shift in the microflora of the hindgut, which may result in the release of toxins and subsequent clinical colic.
 Additionally, the causation effect may also be an increase in gas production in the hindgut leading to colic.

 One study Munsterman* discussed showed that consuming large portions of low-quality forage (hays) increased the risk of impaction colic, and another revealed that horses consuming round bale hay had a 2.5 times greater risk of colicking.
 Abrupt hay changes have been implicated in colic cases.